 If there is a constant in healthcare quality reporting, it’s change.

 Fortunately, technologies that are more capable than ever of automating traditionally manual data-management tasks are emerging.
 Yes, I’m talking about Artificial Intelligence!
 While the thought of AI may conjure up science fiction visions of robots and futuristic-looking devices, what it really excels at is taking over tedious and mundane tasks from humans.
 Take, for example, Natural Language Processing: NLP is a form of machine learning designed to understand human language and information patterns versus requiring data to be stored in a structured manner.
-Since 80% of data in electronic health records can be unstructured, leveraging this technology in quality reporting is an obvious fit – and is why our team at Q-Centrix is now using it in our clinical data registry solution.
+Since 80% of data in electronic health records can be unstructured, leveraging this technology in clinical quality reporting is an obvious fit – and is why our team at Q-Centrix is now using it in our clinical data registry solution.

-While we love technology (a lot) at Q-Centrix, we understand that it alone cannot address all of today’s quality reporting challenges – nor can exclusively depending on clinical expertise.
+While we love technology (a lot) at Q-Centrix, we understand that it alone cannot address all of today’s clinical quality reporting challenges – nor can exclusively depending on clinical expertise.

-In other words, NLP would be useless in quality reporting without the clinical experts familiar with a facility’s workflow and existing technologies.
+In other words, NLP would be useless in clinical quality reporting without the clinical experts familiar with a facility’s workflow and existing technologies.
 Like stagehands working behind the scenes, these folks perform the necessary audits and adjustments to get the most out of the technology.

-The reality is each hospital faces a unique set of quality reporting demands.
+The reality is each hospital faces a unique set of clinical data reporting demands.
 For some, the right technology and/or process improvement might be enough to meet their needs.
 But for many, purchasing a single piece of software or niche solution may lead to an accumulation of multiple technologies that simply don’t work well together.
 So, let’s take this idea a step further …

 By using technology to augment the clinical intelligence of people, the abstraction process can evolve to be more efficient, accurate and scalable.